bbaia/connect-owin/README.md

 If you go to http://localhost:3000/net, you should see a similar message from the .NET OWIN application in `Owin.Connect.Examples.Hello.dll` plugged in as a middleware to the express pipeline.

+_Using webpack-dev-server_

+A [webpack](https://webpack.github.io/) sample is also provided to allow the `webpack` development server to serve your .NET OWIN application:

+	$ npm install -g webpack
+	$ npm install -g webpack-dev-server
+	$ webpack-dev-server --config webpack.config.js

+Then go to http://localhost:8080/net.
+This should display a message from the .NET OWIN application.

 _More samples available @ [connect-owin-samples](https://github.com/bbaia/connect-owin-samples/)_

 ### Running tests